 Make sure you have a media kit ready to go so that when sponsors get back to you with a “maybe,” you are armed and ready with the tools you need to convince them to turn that maybe into a yes.
 This is an excellent post all about media kits from Twelveskip, which gives you links to downloadable templates and examples.

 Remember, even though you can get started with sponsored posts as a new or low-traffic blogger, you’ll be able to command higher rates if you get more traffic.
-My favorite guide to blog traffic is How I Went From 17K to 350K+ Monthly Page Views in 9 Months – I highly recommend checking it out if you want to make more money as a blogger.
+My favorite guide to blog traffic is Traffic Transformation: 21 Strategies I Used to Increase My Monthly Page Views from 17k to 400k+ in 10 Months – I highly recommend checking it out if you want to make more money as a blogger.

 Click the below image to pin this blog post so you can reference it later and share it with your friends: